What is Achilles Tendinitis?

 repeat scarring of the tendon.
 Your surgeon will advise when you can put weight on your leg.
 Return to competitive activity takes 3-6 months.

 Surgery for tendinosis involves removing scar tissue and calcification deposits in the tendon.
 The tendon is then repaired with suture.
 In older patients, or when more than half of the tendon is removed, one of the other tendons at the back of the ankle

 is transferred to the heel bone to improve the strength of the Achilles tendon and the blood supply to this area.

 It may take up to two years for symptoms to go away completely.
 At least 3-6 months of non-surgical treatment is recommended before considering surgery.
 You will need to wear a cast, splint, or brace for 4-8 weeks following surgery, although you will

 Non-surgical management of paratenonitis may take several months but patients return to pre-injury activities in 90% of cases.
 For the other 10%, subsequent surgical treatment is successful in 75-100% of cases.

 Recovery from non-surgical and surgical treatment for tendinosis is less predictable.
 Your age, the extent of your injury, the amount of time you experienced symptoms, and whether a tendon transfer was performed can affect the surgery’s success.

 The risk of Achilles tendon rupture is small but present.
 You should not return

 to normal running and jumping athletic activities until the pain is gone and the area is no longer tender to touch.
+Please check with your foot and ankle orthopaedic surgeon before returning to activities.
 As with any surgery, there are risks of infection and wound problems, although these are uncommon.

 Would a cortisone injection help?